 The focus of my work at the Holocaust Center was to help Holocaust survivors pass along their life stories-–their Legacy of Remembrance–-to this and future generations.
 After retiring from the Center in December 2011, I developed a course entitled Living and Leaving Your Legacy® and began teaching it in October of 2012.
-I have since taught well over thirty classes and speak on the subject of legacy to a wide range of audiences locally and nationally.
+I have since taught over forty classes and speak on the subject of legacy to a wide range of audiences locally and nationally.

 In 2012, I completed Room 732, my debut collection of short stories based on the Hollywood Beach Hotel.
 Ever since 1984, with each walk I took along the shores of the Atlantic Ocean, I thought about writing this book.
 I never lost sight of that goal and finally cleared the space to sit down and make it happen.

-My dream has come true as I have combined my writing, teaching and volunteering-–touching lives and connecting with others.
+My dream has come true as I have combined my writing, teaching, and volunteering-–touching lives and connecting with others.